aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-specific-layout-to-image/_index.md

 import java.util.List;
 ```

-Now, let's break down each step in detail.
+Now let’s break down the conversion process step by step.

 ## Step 1: Set the Resource Directory

-Define the path to the resource directory in your Java project.
-This directory should contain the DXF drawing you want to convert.
+Define the folder that contains your source DXF/DWF file.

 ```java
 String dataDir = "Your Document Directory" + "DXFDrawings\\";
 ```

-Ensure to replace "Your Document Directory" with the actual path.
+> **Pro tip:** Use an absolute path or a path relative to your project’s root to avoid `FileNotFoundException`.

-## Step 2: Load the DXF Image
+## Step 2: Load the DXF/DWF Image

-Load the DXF image using the Aspose.CAD library.
+Load the drawing with Aspose.CAD.
+The example uses a DWF file, but the same code works for DXF.

 ```java
 String srcFile = dataDir + "for_layers_test.dwf";
 DwfImage image = (DwfImage) Image.load(srcFile);
 ```

-Replace "for_layers_test.dwf" with the name of your DXF file.
+> **Why DWF?** The library treats DWF similarly to DXF, so the same rasterization options apply, allowing you to **convert dwf to jpeg** easily.

 ## Step 3: Get Layer Names

-Retrieve the names of the layers present in the DXF image.
+Retrieve all layer names so you can pick the one you want to export.

 ```java
 List<String> layersNames = image.getLayers().getLayersNames();
 ```

-This step ensures that you have a list of available layers.
+You now have a `List<String>` containing each layout’s name.

 ## Step 4: Set Rasterization Options

-Create an instance of `CadRasterizationOptions` and set the required properties such as page width and height.
+Configure the output image size, resolution, and other raster settings.

 ```java
 CadRasterizationOptions rasterizationOptions = new CadRasterizationOptions();